Sentencing decisions

 The Act then identifies principles which judges must take into account.
 These include: [5]

-New Zealand is a leader internationally in the area of restorative justice.
-Typically this involves face-to-face contact between the offender and the victim.
-This process may result in agreement as to how the offender may make amends for his offence, whether by apology, compensation, performance of work or services or any other response which is acceptable to the victim.
-When, subsequently, the offender is sentenced, the sentencing judge must take account of the restorative justice outcomes when deciding upon the appropriate sentence of the court and may reduce the sentence to reflect the fact that the offender has accepted responsibility for his or her actions.
+New Zealand is a restorative justice leader internationally.
+Typically restorative justice involves face-to-face contact between the offender and the victim.
+This process may result in agreement as to how the offender may make amends for the offence committed; this may be an apology, compensation, performance of work or services or any other response which is acceptable to the victim.
+When, subsequently, the offender is sentenced, the sentencing judge must take restorative justice outcomes into account when they are deciding upon the appropriate sentence of the court and may reduce the sentence to reflect the fact that the offender has accepted responsibility for his or her actions.

 Pre-sentence reports

 Judges routinely order a pre-sentence report where an offender pleads guilty to, or is convicted of an offence punishable by imprisonment.
-Pre-sentence reports are prepared by probation officers, who also supervise offenders living in the community after receiving community-based sentences or after their release from prison.
+Pre-sentence reports are prepared by probation officers, who also supervise offenders living in the community after they've received community-based sentences or after their release from prison.

 Pre-sentence reports contain information about:

-• An assessment of the risk of further offending
+• an assessment of the risk of further offending; and

-A number of programmes designed to assist offenders are also available.
-[6] For example, Straight Thinking is a programme aimed at promoting life skills needed to avoid further offending and STOP is a programme designed to address the causes of violence.
+A number of programmes are available that are designed to assist offenders [6].
+This includes programmes such as Straight Thinking which is aimed at promoting life skills needed to avoid further offending and the STOP programme which is designed to address the causes of violence.
 Probation officers may mention these in a pre-sentence report and recommend that the offender attend one of these courses to address their offending behaviour.

 Judges may also ask for psychiatric and psychological reports, which are commonly obtained for offenders who have mental health and/or drug or alcohol addiction problems.